|

 feeding tube,

-food) because it is nutritionally complete.
+baby food) because some of them are nutritionally complete.

-possible alternative.
-It is a canned liquid food made from chicken, liver,
+Liquivite is a canned liquid food made from chicken, liver,

 beef and eggs, with a relatively low phosphorus content (0.75% on a dry

-Hill's a/d Prescription Food
+Hill's a/d Prescription Diet

-This is a food specially formulated for
+Hill's a/d Urgent Care is a food specially formulated for

 convalescent cats: it has high levels of liver, is very mushy and extremely